Rendani-Tshishonga/Mongodb_pipelines/README.md

 ## Update many documents

 When updating multiple documents that match a specific query we would need to append the update_many method to the collection object.
 The update_many method also has two required parameters, firtly the filter that matches the document to update and an update document that specifies the modifications to apply to the matching document.

+## Delete a Single document

+We can delete a single document that matches a query by appending the delete_one method to the collection object.
+The delete_one method has a parameter, which is a filter that matches the document to delete. **We need to note something important about the delete_one method in that if you do not provide a parameter the delete_one method will delete the first document in the collection.**

 ## Aggregation Operators